dbt-labs/docs.getdbt.com/website/docs/guides/orchestration/webhooks/zapier-refresh-tableau-workbook.md

 ## Prerequisites

-In order to set up the integration, you should have familiarity with:
+To set up the integration, you need to be familiar with:

 - [dbt Cloud Webhooks](/docs/deploy/webhooks)
 - Zapier
 - The [Tableau API](https://help.tableau.com/current/api/rest_api/en-us/REST/rest_api.htm)